Note: This is Lesson 19 of our Free Email Feeds & Speeds Master Class. Click here to learn more about the Master Class.

 - Work hard to clear chips before they can transfer heat to the part.

-- Do your highest heat operations at the beginning of the cycle, not the beginning.
+- Do your highest heat operations at the end of the cycle, not the beginning.
 This reduces the dimensional changes.
 For example, operations that generate a lot of chips and especially where the chips will sit in contact with the part, are going to be the high heat operations.

 - It is possible to use temperature sensors that feed back into the g-code to do some compensation.
 Ford does this in their MQL ops.